KingdomFirst/RockAssemblies/rocks.kfs.Workflow.Action.Core/ReadMe.md

 ```
     Name: Action name

-    Action Type: Request Signature/Process Signature
+    Action Type: Process Signature

-    Signature Document Template: The signature document template to send out/check for when this action runs.
+    Signature Document Template: The signature document template to check for when this action runs.

     Signature Document: The workflow attribute to store the created digital signature document in.

-    Person: The workflow attribute of the person the signature request will go to.
+    Signer: The workflow attribute of the person the signature request was sent to.

+    Minutes to Timeout: The number of minutes to wait for a signature before timing out the action (marking the action as successful to move on) Default: 2880 (2 Days).

 ```